paultopia/conlaw_casebook/spring-2022-iteration/22-shelley_v_kraemer.md

 petitioners of rights guaranteed by the Fourteenth Amendment.
 We move to a consideration of these matters.

-II.

-28

 That the action of state courts and of judicial officers in their official capacities is to be regarded as action of the State within the meaning of the Fourteenth Amendment, is a proposition which has long been established by decisions of this Court.
-That principle was given expression in the earliest cases involving the construction of the terms of the Fourteenth Amendment.
-Thus, in Commonwealth of Virginia v.
-Rives, 1880, 100 U.S. 313, 318, 25 L.Ed.
-667, this Court stated: 'It is doubtless true that a State may act through different agencies,--either by its legislative, its executive, or its judicial authorities; and the prohibitions of the amendment extend to all action of the State denying equal protection of the laws, whether it be action by one of these agencies or by another.'
-In Ex parte Commonwealth of Virginia, 1880, 100 U.S. 339, 347, 25 L.Ed.
-676, the Court observed: 'A State acts by its legislative, its executive, or its judicial authorities.
-It can act in no other way.'
-In the Civil Rights Cases, 1883, 109 U.S. 3, 11, 17, 3 S.Ct.
-18, 21, 27 L.Ed.
-835, this Court pointed out that the Amendment makes void 'state action of every kind' which is inconsistent with the guaranties therein contained, and extends to manifestations of 'state authority in the shape of laws, customs, or judicial or executive proceedings.'
-Language to like effect is employed no less than eighteen times during the course of that opinion.13

-29

-Similar expressions, giving specific recognition to the fact that judicial action is to be regarded as action on the State for the purposes of the Fourteenth Amendment, are to be found in numerous cases which have been more recently decided.
-In Twining v.
-New Jersey, 1908, 211 U.S. 78, 90, 91, 29 S.Ct.
-14, 16, 53 L.Ed.
-97, the Court said: 'The judicial act of the highest court of the state, in authoritatively construing and enforcing its laws, is the act of the state.'
-In Brinkerhoff--Faris Trust & Savings Co. v.
-Hill, 1930, 281 U.S. 673, 680, 50 S.Ct.
-451, 454, 74 L.Ed.
-1107, the Court, through Mr. Justice Brandeis, stated: 'The federal guaranty of due process extends to state action through its judicial as well as through its legislative, executive, or administrative branch of government.'
-Further examples of such declarations in the opinions of this Court are not lacking.14

-30

 One of the earliest applications of the prohibitions contained in the Fourteenth Amendment to action of state judicial officials occurred in cases in which Negroes had been excluded from jury service in criminal prosecutions by reason of their race or color.
 These cases demonstrate, also, the early recognition by this Court that state action in violation of the Amendment's provisions is equally repugnant to the constitutional commands whether directed by state statute or taken by a judicial official in the absence of statute.
 Thus, in Strauder v.
-West Virginia, 1880, 100 U.S. 303, 25 L.Ed.
-664, this Court declared invalid a state statute restricting jury service to white persons as amounting to a denial of the equal protection of the laws to the colored defendant in that case.
-In the notice and opportunity to defend, has, Ex parte Virginia, supra, held that a similar discrimination imposed by the action of a state judge denied rights protected by the Amendment, despite the fact that the language of the state statute relating to jury service contained no such restrictions.
+West Virginia, 1880,this Court declared invalid a state statute restricting jury service to white persons as amounting to a denial of the equal protection of the laws to the colored defendant in that case.
+Ex parte Virginia held that a similar discrimination imposed by the action of a state judge denied rights protected by the Amendment, despite the fact that the language of the state statute relating to jury service contained no such restrictions.

-31

-The action of state courts in imposing penalties or depriving parties of other substantive rights without providing adequate notice and opportunity to defen, has, of course, long been regarded as a denial of the due process of law guaranteed by the Fourteenth Amendment.
-Brinkerhoff-Faris Trust & Savings Co.
+The action of state courts in imposing penalties or depriving parties of other substantive rights without providing adequate notice and opportunity to defend, has, of course, long been regarded as a denial of the due process of law guaranteed by the Fourteenth Amendment.
-v.
-Hill, supra.
-Cf. Pennoyer v.
-Neff, 1878, 95 U.S. 714, 24 L.Ed.
-565.15

-32

 In numerous cases, this Court has reversed criminal convictions in state courts for failure of those courts to provide the essential ingredients of a fair hearing.
 Thus it has been held that convictions obtained in state courts under the domination of a mob are void.
-Moore v.
-Dempsey, 1923, 261 U.S. 86, 43 S.Ct.
-265, 67 L.Ed.
-543. And see Frank v.
-Mangum, 1915, 237 U.S. 309, 35 S.Ct.
-582, 59 L.Ed.
-969. Convictions obtained by coerced confessions,16 by the use of perjured testimony known by the prosecution to be such,17 or without the effective assistance of counsel,18 have also been held to be exertions of state authority in conflict with the fundamental rights protected by the Fourteenth Amendment.
+Convictions obtained by coerced confessions, by the use of perjured testimony known by the prosecution to be such, or without the effective assistance of counsel, have also been held to be exertions of state authority in conflict with the fundamental rights protected by the Fourteenth Amendment.

-33

 But the examples of state judicial action which have been held by this Court to violate the Amendment's commands are not restricted to situations in which